 The endocytic vesicle fuses with an early endosome, and the LDL dissociates from the receptor proteins due to a lower pH environment.
 Empty receptor proteins are separated into transport vesicles to be re-inserted into the outer cell membrane.
 LDL remains in the endosome, which binds with a lysosome.
 The lysosome provides digestive enzymes that break up LDL into free cholesterol that can be used by the cell.

-Some bacteria and viruses can invade host cells by hijacking the host’s native receptors.
-Influenza virus can invade host cells using clathrin-mediated and other endocytic pathways.
-The virus binds to receptors on the cell surface, gaining access to the host cell, where it later escapes from the endosome.
+Some bacteria and viruses can invade host cells by hijacking the host's native receptors.
+The influenza virus can invade host cells using clathrin-mediated and other endocytic pathways.
+The virus binds to receptors on the cell surface, gaining access to the host cell and later escaping from the endosome.

-Some pathogens release toxins that bind to host receptors to trick the cell into taking them inside.
-The bacterium Bacillus anthracis produces the toxin known as anthrax; this toxin is capable of binding to receptors, undergoing endocytosis, and then escaping the late endosome to cause necrosis and other clinical symptoms.
+Some pathogens release toxins that attach to host receptors to trick the cell into taking them inside.
+The bacterium Bacillus anthracis produces the toxin known as anthrax; this toxin can bind to the host cell's receptors, undergo endocytosis, and then escape the late endosome to cause clinical necrosis symptoms.